Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Model and method

-In the 2DCS simulations, we perturb the system by two or three weak laser pulses, as shown in Fig.~\ref{fig:1-exp}.
-The induced transient states reveal information on excitation pathways, quantum coherences, and dephasing processes, without strong modifications of the population and density of states (DOS).
-We consider a photo-current spectroscopy setup, which combines collinear pump excitations with electric current detection \cite{chen2024b}.
-In the three-pulse setup, the time delays between the pulses and the signal emission are denoted by $\tau$, $T$ and $t$ (Fig.~\ref{fig:1-exp}(b)).
-To calculate the third-order response, we run simulations with one, two and three pulses and subtract the single-pulse and two-pulse contributions from the three-pulse signal.
-A subsequent Fourier transform of the variables ($\tau$,$t$) at fixed waiting time $T$ yields the two-dimensional spectrum in the ($\omega_\tau,\omega_t$) plane.
+{For quantum systems with inversion symmetry, as we will study below, the second order response vanishes~\cite{branczyk2014}.
+Thus, both the two-pulse and the three-pulse protocols will generate third-order leading nonlinear excitations after subtraction of the linear contributions.
+However, as we will see later, they will still produce distinctly different results in some situations}.

+A subsequent Fourier transform of the variables ($\tau$,$t$) at fixed waiting time $T$ yields the two-dimensional intensity spectrum $|j_{NL}|(\omega_\tau,\omega_t)$ in the frequency plane.
 In the two-pulse setup (Fig.~\ref{fig:1-exp}(a)), we subtract only the single pulse signals (first order response), while the second-order response should be negligible due to inversion symmetry.
 In this setup, there is no waiting time, and we can directly calculate the Fourier transform with respect to ($\tau$,$t$).